Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Reverse explorations of -LQG spheres

-In Section~\ref{subsec::reverse_qle}, we will describe the time-reversal of the unexplored-domain process for $\QLE(8/3,0)$, which will be useful for using the characterization given in Theorem~\ref{thm::levynetbasedcharacterization} of TBM to complete the proof of Theorem~\ref{thm::tbm_lqg}.
-The following analog of the third property mentioned just above in the case of the forward exploration of a quantum sphere will be essential for that construction.

-\begin{lemma} Using the notation introduced just above, we have that \begin{enumerate}[(i)] \item The quantum boundary length of $U_{(T-t)_+}$ evolves in $t$ as a $3/2$-stable L\'evy excursion with only upward jumps from $0$ to $0$ of length $T$.
-(We emphasize that $T$ is the length of the L\'evy excursion and is random and that $t$ can be bigger than $T$.) \item For each $t \geq 0$, on the event that $T > t$ we have that $\eta'(T-t)$ is uniformly distributed according to the quantum boundary length measure on $\partial U_{T-t}$ given the quantum surface $(U_{T-t},h)$. \end{enumerate} \end{lemma} \begin{proof} The first statement is immediate from the definition of $\Mstwo$; see also \cite[Theorem~1.2]{quantum_spheres} as mentioned above.
+\begin{proposition} Using the notation introduced just above, we have that: \begin{enumerate}[(i)] \item The quantum boundary length of $\partial \unexplored_t$ evolves in $t$ as a $3/2$-stable L\'evy excursion with only upward jumps from $0$ to $0$ of length $T$.
+(We emphasize that $T$ is the length of the L\'evy excursion and is random and that $t$ can be bigger than $T$.) \item For each $t > 0$, on $\{T > t\}$ we have that the quantum surface parameterized by $\unexplored_t$ and decorated by the path $\eta'|_{[T-t,T]}$ is conditionally independent of the quantum surface parameterized by $\CS \setminus \unexplored_t$ and decorated by the path $\eta'|_{[0,T-t]}$ given the boundary length of $\partial \unexplored_t$. \item For each $t > 0$, on $\{T > t\}$ we have that $\partial \unexplored_t$ is a.s.\ conformally removable. \end{enumerate} \end{proposition}

-For the second statement, we assume that we are working on the event that $T > t$.
-Then we know that the conditional law of $(U_{T-t},h)$ given its quantum boundary length can be sampled from as follows.
-We sample from the law of a quantum disk weighted by its quantum area with the given boundary length and decorated by an independent $\SLE_6$ process starting from a uniformly random marked boundary point and targeted at a uniformly random marked interior point \emph{conditioned} on taking quantum natural time exactly equal to $t$ to reach its target point.
-The second statement immediately follows from this description and the analogous property in the case of the forward exploration of a $\sqrt{8/3}$-LQG sphere by $\SLE_6$. \end{proof}